-3. Pick up a Spanish newspaper
+3. Pick up a Spanish Newspaper

-4. Read a book in Spanish
+4. Read a Book in Spanish

+Another fun way to practice reading Spanish is by getting cozy with a good book.
 I recommend beginning with teen literature or popular novels that don’t have a lot of challenging vocabulary.
 You can also start with poetry, which is challenging but shorter.
 Pablo Neruda is one of the most famous Spanish-language poets of the 20th century, and he has written beautiful love poems, such as “If You Forget Me” (Si tú me olvidas).

 Another great idea is to pick a book in English that you like and read the translation.
 All of the Harry Potter books are available in Spanish, as well as other popular novels such as “The Da Vinci Code”, “The Life of Pi”, and “The Perks of Being a Wallflower”.
 You can find anything on Amazon!

 As you build your vocabulary, try some books that were originally written in Spanish.
 I really enjoyed “La Sombra del Viento” by Carlos Ruíz Zafón.
-This popular book uses some advanced vocabulary, but mainly tries to use common words in unconventional ways, making it a very satisfying read for a conversational Spanish speaker.
+This popular book uses some advanced vocabulary but mainly tries to use common words in unconventional ways, making it a very satisfying read for a conversational Spanish speaker.
 Be sure to read with a dictionary and make note of new and interesting words!

-5. Take notice of signs and brochures in Spanish
+5. Take Notice of Signs and Brochures in Spanish

-6. Play games in Spanish
+6. Play Games in Spanish